About the Journal

-The IJMS is published online triannually on behalf of the Executive Committee of the International Journal of Medical Students.
+The IJMS is published online triannually by the University Library System, University of Pittsburgh.
 The journal main office is located in the United States of America (USA).
 Any publication, dissemination or distribution of the information included in the Journal is permitted if the source is cited (Int J Med Students).

 The Journal and the Editorial Board are not responsible for the opinions expressed by the Authors of all materials published, nor do these represent the Official Policy or medical opinion of the Journal or the institutions with which they are affiliated unless otherwise stated.

 Journal Indexing and Metrics